 Rugby is an exciting, sociable sport played by over 6 million people around the world.
 Rookie Rugby introduces the game of rugby in a safe way for kids of all ages.
 The game is a non-contact, co-ed form of rugby using flag belts, allowing players to learn the basics while being active and having fun with their friends.

-On the morning of March 3rd, HSBC Rookie Rugby Jamborees will take place in the Lower Mainland area.
+On the morning of March 1st, HSBC Rookie Rugby Jamborees will take place in the Lower Mainland area.
 This is a great opportunity for children aged 5-12 to come and experience rugby free of charge, meet Canadian national rugby stars and win fantastic prizes.
-You can find out more details about the Jamborees by clicking the link below.

 Coming to Vancouver to watch the HSBC Canada Sevens?
-Earn your weekend's refreshments by getting involved in the VRF Classic XVs on Friday, March 8th, held at Connaught Park.
-A rugby event specifically for the Over 40s age bracket, the Classic XVs is a celebration of the lifelong appeal of our sport and a chance for old friends and foes to take to the field once again.
-A morning of Rugby matches, followed by food and drinks in the clubhouse is guaranteed to rekindle some of your fondest memories and act as the perfect warmup to the 2019 HSBC Canada Sevens.
+Earn your weekend's refreshments by getting involved in the VRF Masters XVs on Friday, March 6th, held at Connaught Park.
+A rugby event specifically for the Over 35s age bracket, the Masters XVs is a celebration of the lifelong appeal of our sport and a chance for old friends and foes to take to the field once again.
+A morning of Rugby matches, followed by food and drinks in the clubhouse is guaranteed to rekindle some of your fondest memories and act as the perfect warmup to the 2020 HSBC Canada Sevens.

 HSBC has a proud history of supporting communities and sport.
 The "We Scrum as One" initiative gives indigenous youth athletes from across the province an opportunity to come together at Andy Livingston Park in Vancouver yesterday to participate a day and a half of learning, inspiration and sport.
 Put on by HSBC’s Indigenous Canadian Employee Resource Group (ICErg), the program is a partnership between HSBC’s ICErg and BC Rugby to identify indigenous youth talent from across BC.

 The HSBC World Rugby Sevens Series is one of the most dynamic global sporting events on the market, featuring the dynamism of sevens rugby, paired with a spectacle of entertainment and fan engagement that is second to none.
-The 2019 Series will include ten tournaments held around the world, in which 16 national sevens teams compete for World Series points at each round.
-On March 9-10, 2019, the series comes to the city of Vancouver for the HSBC Canada Sevens tournament.
+The Men's 2020 Series will include ten tournaments held around the world, in which 16 national sevens teams compete for World Series points at each round.
+On March 7-8, 2020, the series comes to the city of Vancouver for the HSBC Canada Sevens tournament.

 BC Rugby acknowledges that the land on which we gather is the unceded territory of the Coast Salish Peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.